 Home Office Deduction

 One method by which Michigan renters may be able to take a tax deduction for a rental property is to maintain a home office.
 The home office deduction is available to business owners who use a dedicated portion of their home for business purposes.
 The amount of rent that is deductible for a home office depends on the portion of a home used as an office.
+For example, if the home has 10 rooms and you use one for your office, you'll be able to deduct 10 percent of the monthly rent.
 Rules for the home office are strict and include a requirement that the home office be used exclusively for business purposes.